camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/configuration.md

 Applies the job execution properties to the process engine.

-To have more control about the execution itself you can provide your own
+To have more control over the execution itself, you can provide your own

 - `org.camunda.bpm.engine.impl.jobexecutor.JobExecutor`
 - `org.springframework.core.task.TaskExecutor` named `camundaTaskExecutor`